hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

 collectionlimit =
 ```

-The Validator outputs two files in the directory specified in the configuration file (`logdir`): a report in HTML format and a text file containing the different steps of the validation process.
+The validator outputs two files in the directory specified in the configuration file (`logdir`): a report in HTML format and a text file containing the different steps of the validation process.

-Figure 3 below is a portion of the Validator report showing three successful verifications.
+Figure 3 below is a portion of the validator report showing three successful verification.
 The first one (`Service level requirements`) requires the existence of the `ManagerCollection` and `Manager` end points.
-It has been automatically added by the Validator as a mandatory condition before proceeding the verification of the other requirements mentioned in the Profile.
+It has been automatically added by the validator as a mandatory condition before proceeding the verification of the other requirements mentioned in the profile.

-You can view as well on this figure the results of the two verifications required in the Profile.
+In the figure below, you can also view the results of the two verifications required in the profile.

 ![Figure 3: Redfish conformance test report](/img/fig3-conformancetestreport.png "Redfish conformance test report")

 <figcaption>Figure 3: Redfish conformance test report</figcaption>

-## Leveraging Redfish Interoperability Profiles
+## Leveraging Redfish interoperability profiles

-Although present for a long time (January 2018) and despite an introduction <a href="https://www.youtube.com/watch?v=iVAYSEPwmV8" target="_blank">video</a>, the Redfish Interoperability Profile specification is not very well known and it could be better leveraged by Redfish client programmers supervising heterogeneous data centers; this standard along with the Interoperability Validator highlight the differences between Redfish implementations and can help them to fast produce a more efficient code.
-If you already know a property is absent in a Redfish service, you can anticipate adapt your code early in the development process.
+Although present for a long time (January 2018) and despite an introduction <a href="https://www.youtube.com/watch?v=iVAYSEPwmV8" target="_blank">video</a>, the Redfish interoperability profile specification is not very well known and it could be better leveraged by Redfish client programmers supervising heterogeneous data centers.
+This standard, along with the interoperability validator highlight the differences between Redfish implementations and help them produce a more efficient code quickly.
+If you already know a property is absent in a Redfish service, you can anticipate and adapt your code early in the development process.

-Then, Interoperability Profiles could also be leveraged by the purchasing departments of large organizations with several computer suppliers.
-By including such Profiles in their Requests for Proposal (RFPs) documents, they could make sure that the computers they purchase have a common baseline in terms of management features.
-Having a clear knowledge of such baseline is definite plus for security and supervising departments.
+Interoperability profiles can also be leveraged by purchasing departments of large organizations who have several suppliers.
+By including such profiles in their Requests for Proposal (RFPs) documents, they can make sure that the computers they purchase have a common baseline in terms of management features.
+Having a clear knowledge of this baseline is a definite plus for security and supervising departments.

 With this blog post, I hope you discovered enough information about this Redfish standard to eventually use it or present it to friends or colleagues.